ravilach/Kendrick-Labernetes/README.md

 ## 10. How to Expose the Local App in Docker to Ngrok

-You can use [ngrok](https://ngrok.com/) to securely expose your local Wiz Khalubernetes app running in Docker to the internet for demos, testing, or remote access.
+You can use [ngrok](https://ngrok.com/) to securely expose your local Kendrick Labernetes app running in Docker to the internet for demos, testing, or remote access.

 ### Step-by-Step